Jerrythafast/FDSTools/README.rst

         - Changed default value of -m/--min-pct-of-max from 5.0 to 2.0
         - Changed default value of -p/--min-pct-of-sum from 3.0 to 1.5

-    The TSSV tool was updated with an option to increase the panelty given to insertions and deletions in the flanking sequences.
+    The TSSV tool was updated with an option to increase the penalty given to insertions and deletions in the flanking sequences.
 It now requires TSSV version 0.4.0 to be installed.